London Metal Exchange

 These are five-tonne cash-settled monthly futures contracts.
 They are settled against the London Metal Exchanges ‘parent’ contract, LME Official Settlement Price.
 Investors can be confident that the price at settlement is reflective of global supply and demand.

 The London Metal Exchange has three different methods of trading: open outcry, electronic trading and telephone trading.
-Open outcry is the traditional form of trading where traders meet face-to-face on the trading floor in pits or rings at set times of the day.
-The LME is the only remaining physical commodity exchange in Europe and it is currently bucking a global trend of switching completely to electronic trading.
+Open outcry is the traditional form of investing where traders meet face-to-face on the trading floor in pits or rings at set times of the day.
+The LME is the only remaining physical commodity exchange in Europe and it is currently bucking a global trend of switching completely to electronic investing via online brokers.

 Traders with Ring Dealing membership are entitled to trade in the ring.
 In total, nine companies have the exclusive right to trade in the ring.
 In addition to these nine, there are around 100 companies involved in the London Metal Exchange.